 This program is open to researchers working in the following areas:

-Emerging Technologies: AI, quantum, societal impact, etc.
+- Emerging technologies: AI, quantum sciences, societal impact, etc.

-Thanks to a generous gift from Dr Patricia Merivale, UBC Professor Emerita, this residency was established in 2021 in memory of John Grace (1943-2021), who as Dean of Graduate Studies oversaw the foundation of Green College.
+Thanks to a generous gift from Dr Patricia Merivale, UBC professor emerita, this residency was established in 2021 in memory of John Grace (1943-2021), who as Dean of Graduate Studies oversaw the foundation of Green College.
 The residency allows the college to support visiting scholars, writers, artists, musicians, journalists, social activists, and other kinds of practitioners who take up residence at the college, sharing fully in the intellectual and social life of the community.